hashicorp/terraform-cdk/website/docs/cdktf/concepts/stacks.html.md

 multiple-stacks-production-eu   cdktf.out/stacks/multiple-stacks-production-eu
 ```

-Currently, all Terraform operations are limited to a single stack.
-That means you must specify a target stack when you run `diff`, `deploy` or `destroy`.
-A deploy command like `cdktf deploy multiple-stacks-dev` will work and all Terraform operations will run in the folder `cdktf.out/stacks/multiple-stacks-dev`.
+All Terraform operations are currently limited to a single stack, so you must specify a target stack directory to run `diff`, `deploy` or `destroy`.
+CDKTF emits an error if you omit the target stack and run a plain `cdktf deploy`.
+Please track this [issue](https://github.com/hashicorp/terraform-cdk/issues/650) if you're interested in deploying multiple stacks at once.

-Omitting the target stack by running a plain `cdktf deploy` will result in error.
-This will change in future versions, where support for targeting all or a subset of stacks will be added.
-Please track this [issue](https://github.com/hashicorp/terraform-cdk/issues/650) if you're interested in this feature.
+To run multiple stacks at once, move them into the same directory and run `cdktf deploy`.
+For example, you could create a combined directory called `multiple-stacks-dev`, run `cdktf deploy multiple-stacks-dev`, and all Terraform operations will run in the folder `cdktf.out/stacks/multiple-stacks-dev`.

 ##### Cross Stack References

-Referencing resources from another stack is not yet supported automatically.
-It can be achieved manually by using Outputs and the Remote State data source.
+CDKTF does not yet support referencing resources from another stack automatically.
+You can achieve this manually with [outputs](/docs/cdktf/concepts/variables-and-outputs.html) and the [remote state data source](/docs/language/state/remote-state-data.html).

-Please track this [issue](https://github.com/hashicorp/terraform-cdk/issues/651) when you're interested in this feature.
+Please refer to this [issue](https://github.com/hashicorp/terraform-cdk/issues/651) if you are interested in deploying multiple stacks at once.

 ##### Migration from `<= 0.2`

-Up until CDK for Terraform version `0.2` only a single stack was supported.
-For local state handling, a `terraform.tfstate` in the project root folder was used.
+Until version `0.2`, CDKTF only supported a single stack.
+For local state handling, CDKTF used a `terraform.tfstate` in the project root folder.
 With version `>= 0.3`, the local state file reflects the stack name it belongs to in its file name.
 When a `terraform.tfstate` file is still present in the project root folder, it has to be renamed to match the schema `terraform.<stack-name>.tfstate` manually.

 #### Escape Hatch